ADV99/ParticleNet_FCCSW/FCCAnalyses/README.md

 * printing the strange cases

 ### Joint run of Stage1 and Stage_ntuple : `produceTrainingTrees_mp.py`

 * explain what it is doing
 * explain the multiprocessing choice

+* the _Stage_ntuple_ is run twice, once to create the training dataset and once for the test dataset; the splitting fraction train/test is passed as an argument ()